-The referee is a person in charge of making decisions with regards to the game, according to these rules, and may be assisted by a referee assistant.

-During gameplay, the decisions made by the referee and/or the referee assistant are final.

-Any argument with the referee or the referee assistant can result in a warning.
-If the argument continues or another argument occurs, this may result in immediate disqualification from the game.

-At the conclusion of the game, the result recorded in the scoresheet is final.
+- The referee is a person in charge of making decisions with regards to the game, according to these rules, and may be assisted by a referee assistant. - 7.1.2 During gameplay, the decisions made by the referee and/or the referee assistant are final. - Any argument with the referee or the referee assistant can result in a warning.
+If the argument continues or another argument occurs, this may result in immediate disqualification from the game. - Only the captain has a mandate to freely speak to the referee and/or their assistant.
+Shouting at a referee and/or their assistant, as well as demanding a change in ruling can be directly penalized by a warning at the referee's discretion. - At the conclusion of the game, the result recorded in the scoresheet is final.
 The referee will ask the captains to add written comments to the scoresheet if they consider them necessary.
 These comments will be reviewed by the OC members.